pinot-contrib/pinot-docs/developers/advanced/null-value-support.md

 Then basic null handling will be enabled by default and advanced null handling support can be optionally enabled.

 {% hint style="warn" %}
-Remember that multi-stage query engine requires column based null storing.
-Tables that use table based null storing will be considered not nullable when using multi-stage query engine.
+The multi-stage query engine requires column based null storing.
+Tables with table based null storing are considered not nullable.
 {% endhint %}

 ### Basic null support